Table of Contents

 You may want to know: Facing a Bounced Cheque or Illegal Flat in Dubai?
 Here’s What Law Says

-Steps to Take if the Landlord Refuses to Repaint
+Steps to Take if Landlord Refuses Maintenance in Dubai

 If your landlord or property manager is not willing to repaint or undertake other required maintenance work while it is legally and per your contract their obligation, the following steps may be taken: